vimpunk/cratetorrent/DESIGN.md

 At the end of the document, there is an [overview](#anatomy-of-a-block-fetch) of a block fetch, incorporating the above key components.

-The binary takes as command line arguments the single seed IP address and port pair, the torrent metainfo, and sets up a single torrent, piece picker, and a single peer connection to that seed.
+The binary takes as command line arguments the IP address and port pairs of all seeds to download from (must be at least one), the torrent metainfo, and sets up a single torrent, piece picker, and peer connections to the seeds.
 All IO is done asynchronously, and the torrent has a periodic update function, run every second.

 ## Metainfo